Tyson3101/Auto-TikTok-Scroller/README.md

 ### Bookmark:

  <h4>
-      Save the links to your bookmarks
+      Save the links to your bookmarks (Drag to your bookmark bar)
 </h4>
       <i style="font-size: small"
         >Recommendation: Make a folder with start & stop bookmark</i